 T-Mobile was the first to launch an America-wide NB-IoT network in 2018.
 Other networks followed suit with AT&T soon launching thereafter.
 Verizon had earlier launched the LTE CAT M1 network that had been rolled out across the country.
 Sprint, on the other hand, spent some time researching on its own NB-IoT network.
 However, Sprint did not launch it citing the need to see if there is demand for the network before going live.
 It will be fascinating to see how this revolutionary technology from T-Mobile will be adapted by various companies across the United States.
 It is expected however that the low cost and higher security of NB-IoT will transform how companies track their assets.

-Choice Business Connections is a premier internet and telecommunications provider with years of experience.
+Choice IoT is a premier internet and telecommunications provider with years of experience.
 We work with T-Mobile to bring to you customized connectivity solutions.
 This includes the area of asset tracking where we can help your organization deploy thousands of asset trackers and keep the system connected and working to your benefit.
 Instead of worrying about connectivity, leave the heavy lifting to us and focus on your core business!